 The Company considers the most material exposures in this category of risk are (i) the potential for inappropriate business strategy and (ii) the potential for regulatory breaches.

 Risk controls, risk monitoring and reporting are considered to be the main method of risk mitigation.
-There are no planned changes to risk mitigation over the business planning horizon.
+There are no planned changes for the existing business to risk mitigation over the business planning horizon.

 C.7 Any other information